shuijian7/IOS-Local-Restaurant/README.md

   * UIKit:
     * UINavigation Controller and UIScrollView
     * UITableView and UICollectionView implementaion with XIB cell
+    * UIAlertController, UIImagePickerController and popoverPresentationController
     * UISearchBar and UINavigationBar
+    * UILayOutRestrain for each view

   * AppKit:
     * NotificationCenter Operation for Keyboard show and hide
-    * Gesture for selfie, textfield in registration page.
+    * User Interactions as Gesture for selfie, textfield in registration page.
+    * Graphics, Drawing, Color, and Printing like CGRect and color modules
     * IBOut and IBAction
+    * ...

+  * CoreData:
+    * Import NSFetchedResultsController and NSPersistentContainer
+    * Create Plist for saving restaurant data
+    * Set static val for class for Other View visit the function to get data saved in Plist

   * CallKit and MapKit:
     * Phone call and GPS location allowed

   * Firebase Kit
     * Auth
+      * Log in, Register and sign out
+    * Database
+      * FireBase Database extract or visit comments.

 ## Starting Page